 Within the Unilever Group a single overall control framework is in place, which is designed to manage rather than eliminate the risk of failure to achieve business objectives and only provides reasonable and not absolute assurance against material misstatement or loss.
+In certain aspects where group internal control framework of does not explicitly cover internal controls relevant to the financial statements of the company, and an entity level risk management and internal controls framework has been designed.
 Management of the Company is responsible for the application of, adherence to and safeguarding of internal systems for risk management.